-This simple wigwam craft would be a fun addition to a Native American unit study.
-You could also do it as a Thanksgiving craft with the kids.
+You could also use this wigwam project as a Thanksgiving craft for kids.
 Add a few figures and they’ll have hours of fun playing with their creation.

 - Thin Cardboard (We used cereal boxes.)